Actindo-AG/Documentation/Taxes/Operation/01_ManageDecisionMatrix.md

   - **Any**: Wildcard; any value is accepted.

-3. Click the *Country of origin* drop-down list(s) and select the appropriate option(s).
-Use the drop-down list on the left to select a group of countries and the one on the right to select an individual country.

-  > [Info] The current version only provides the option **EU - European Union** as a group of countries.
-When a group of countries is selected, the drop-down list on the right is grayed out.
+3. Click the *Country of origin* drop-down list and select the appropriate option.
+Use the drop-down list on the left to select a group of countries or the one on the right to select an individual country.
+As a group of countries, only the  **EU - European Union** option is available.
+In the drop-down list of individual countries, all available countries in the system are displayed.
+When a group of countries is selected, the drop-down list on the right is locked.

-4. Click the *Ship-to country* drop-down list(s) and select the appropriate option(s).
-Use the drop-down list on the left to select a group of countries and the one on the right to select an individual country.

-  > [Info] The current version only provides the option **EU - European Union** as a group of countries.
-When a group of countries is selected, the drop-down list on the right is grayed out.
+4. Click the *Ship-to country* drop-down list and select the appropriate option.
+Use the drop-down list on the left to select a group of countries or the one on the right to select an individual country.
+As a group of countries, only the  **EU - European Union** option is available.
+In the drop-down list of individual countries, all available countries in the system are displayed.
+When a group of countries is selected, the drop-down list on the right is locked.

 5. Click the *Ship-to postcode* drop-down list and select the appropriate option.
 The following options are available:

-  - **Range**: Enter a postcode range, for example, 27498-27498 to limit the criterion to a specific target area.
+  - **Range**: Enter a postcode range, for example 27498-27498, to limit the criterion to a specific target area.
   - **Regex**: Use regular expressions to specify postcodes containing alphanumeric characters, for example /^BT.*/.

-  > [Info] There are many regular expressions testing tools available free of charge in the Internet, such as [Regex101](https://regex101.com/).
+For detailed information about regular expressions, see https://regex101.com/.

   For detailed information about this function, see [Define tax exceptions on ZIP code level](#define-tax-exceptions-on-ZIP-code-level).

 6. Click the *Net value of goods smaller than* drop-down list and select the applicable currency.
 If necessary, specify an amount using the keyboard or the increase and decrease arrows on the right.

 7. Click the *Tax zone* drop-down list and select the applicable tax zone.
+All available tax zones are displayed in the list.

 8. Click the [SAVE] button.
-A pop-up window confirms that the decision matrix has been saved.
-The new entry has been saved.
+The new tax rule has been saved.
+The *Success* pop-up window is displayed.

   ![Decision matrix saved](../../Assets/Screenshots/Taxes/Settings/DecisionMatrix/DecisionMatrixSaved.png "[Decision matrix saved]")

 ## Edit an entry

-Edit an entry to modify any of the configured parameters or to change its position in the decision matrix.
+Edit an entry to modify any of the configured parameters or change its position in the decision matrix.

 #### Prerequisites